GssGuru/Main-Simple/README.md

 - repositories - here we work only with data.
 We take and place them in the database, internal storage or work with Internet requests

 пакет ui.
 Divide package into parts:
-- main -
+- main - This package is called in accordance with the activation and in it are all the components necessary for the operation of this activit
-- utils
+- utils - our utilities that only work with UI elements
-- BaseActivity.java
+- BaseActivity.java - Activity from which we extends all our Activity.
+It is good to keep the methods involved in different Activity
-- BaseFragment.java
+- BaseFragment.java - Fragment from which we extends all our Fragments.
+It is good to keep the methods involved in different Fragments

 пакет main.
 Divide package into parts:
 - [`MainActivity`](https://github.com/GssGuru/Main-Simple/blob/master/app/src/main/java/guru/gss/mainsimple/ui/main/MainActivity.java) -